Kaltsoon/react-native-material/material/2-react-native-basics.md

 - [justifyContent](https://css-tricks.com/almanac/properties/j/justify-content/) property controls the aligment of flex items along the main axis (defined by the `flexDirection` property).
 Possible values for this property are `flex-start` (default value), `flex-end`, `center`, `space-between`, `space-around` and `space-evenly`.
 - [alignItems](https://css-tricks.com/almanac/properties/a/align-items/) property does the same as `justifyContent` but for the opposite axis.
 Possible values for this property are `flex-start`, `flex-end`, `center`, `baseline` and `stretch` (default value).

 Let's move on to flex items.
 As mentioned, a flex container can contain one or many flex items.
-Flex items have properties which control how they behave in respect of other flex items in the same flex container.
-To make a component a flex item all you have to do is to set it as a immediate child of a flex container:
+Flex items have properties that control how they behave in respect of other flex items in the same flex container.
+To make a component a flex item all you have to do is to set it as an immediate child of a flex container:

 ```javascript
 import React from 'react';